 Price support loan on cotton should be based on a domestic profitability concept, rather than a foreign cotton exchange.
 As long as the present price support level is based on the Liverpool Cotton Exchange, we ask that it be based on a six-month marketing period.

-We support continuation of the boll weevil eradication program.
+We support continuation of the boll weevil eradication program and maintaining boll weevilfree status.

 We favor keeping the cotton gins under the Oklahoma Corporation Commission.

 We support cotton gin trash research, including fuel pelleting and cattle feed.